adarshp/adarsh.cc/posts/macports_python.md

 [headache](https://xkcd.com/1987/).
 In this post, I'll describe how I use MacPorts to manage Python versions for development purposes.

-For context, I've tried a number of different ways to manage Python on my
-computer: Anaconda, Homebrew-provided Python, pyenv, etc., and this is what I found works best for me.
+For context, I've tried a number of different ways to manage Python on my macOS computers over the years: Anaconda, Homebrew-provided Python packages, pyenv, etc., and this is what I found works best for me.

 Unlike Homebrew, MacPorts does not clutter up your `/usr/local` directory, by default installing packages to `/opt/local` instead.
 And unlike Anaconda,